 Leermakers, Piet of Biest-Houtakker.
 He was an intermediary for some Allied airmen passed to him by the Moergestel group whom he passed on to Karst Smit’s group.

 Luctor et Emergo/Fiat Libertas of Jan Wannee.
-Connections between the Smit-van der Heijden line and Fiat Libertas included (1) Joke Folmer, who knew Willem Schmidt, both being from Zeist; (2) Elsje Boon, who was a friend of Henriette “Jet” Roosenburg at the University of Leiden and later took over some of the latter’s Intelligence work for Fiat Libertas after she was arrested;(3) Pieter Wibbens, whose family records show him as working with Jet Roosenburg, Nel Lind, and Jan Kielstra of Fiat Libertas; (4) Nel Van Gellicum in Brussels, helped by Karst Smit to escape from The Netherlands, who put Jan Wannee in touch with Elise Chabot and her daughter Charlotte Ambach;(5) Ernest van Moorleghem and Elise Chabot; (6) Charlotte Ambach identified the Bergmans of Bree, passeurs for Fiat Libertas, as contacts and appears to have picked up airmen from them on one occasion; and (7) Jan Wannee himself–Wannee, in a statement in his helper’s file, said that he kept in close contact with Karst when using the Baarle-Naasau-Weelde route.
+Connections between the Smit-van der Heijden line and Fiat Libertas included (1) Joke Folmer, who knew Willem Schmidt, both being from Zeist; (2) Elsje Boon, who was a friend of Henriette “Jet” Roosenburg at the University of Leiden and later took over some of the latter’s Intelligence work for Fiat Libertas after Roosenburg was arrested;(3) Pieter Wibbens, whose family records show him as working with Jet Roosenburg, Nel Lind, and Jan Kielstra of Fiat Libertas; (4) Nel Van Gellicum in Brussels, helped by Karst Smit to escape from The Netherlands, who put Jan Wannee in touch with Elise Chabot and her daughter Charlotte Ambach;(5) Ernest van Moorleghem and Elise Chabot; (6) Charlotte Ambach, who identified the Bergmans of Bree, passeurs for Fiat Libertas, as contacts and appears to have picked up airmen from them on one occasion; (7) Mrs. Drukker of Amersfoort, who was a source of airmen for Willem Schmidt while also the sister of Nel Lind, head of the escape line for Fiat Libertas; and (8) Jan Wannee himself–Wannee, in a statement in his helper’s file, said that he kept in close contact with Karst when using the Baarle-Naasau-Weelde route.
 In addition, the National Archives II (College Park, Maryland) helper file on Jan Wannee contains a report by Wannee mentioning the important role played by Van Moorleghem.
 For more on Luctor et Emergo/Fiat Libertas, click here.

 Meppel-Staphorst line of Peter Van Den Hurk